kevinmutwiri/soft-skills/week6/undestandMarket.md

 - The total number of people who could leverage/use your solution in their daily lives

 Watch [this video](https://www.youtube.com/watch?v=MxT7vNJuXUU) to learn more about TAM.

+## Size of The Opportunity 2

+**What is SAM?**
+While the “TAM” gives you the whole potential “pie” of people that you can reach with your business/solution, the “Serviceable Addressable Market” focuses on the more realistic set of people that you can potentially serve.

+There are a few ways that you can get from TAM to SAM:

+- Assume what % of the TAM you can realistically penetrate
+- Research how many customers businesses/solutions similar to yours are currently reaching
+- Define more strictly the characteristics of the population you are trying to serve

+Watch [this video](https://www.youtube.com/watch?v=rucOEh8hOOw) to learn more about SAM in relation to TAM and SOM.
+As you watch, make sure you are able to differentiate SAM, TAM and SOM.